Lisa Helps

 Lisa Helps (born April 6, 1976) is a Canadian politician, formerly the mayor of Victoria, British Columbia, with her inauguration taking place on December 4, 2014.
 She narrowly defeated incumbent mayor Dean Fortin in the 2014 municipal election.
 She is the second woman, after Gretchen Brewin, to be elected mayor of the city.

-Helps did not run for a third term in office in the 2022 British Columbia municipal elections, and will be succeeded as mayor by Marianne Alto.
+Helps did not run for a third term in office in the 2022 British Columbia municipal elections, and was succeeded as mayor by Marianne Alto.